microprofile/wpsite/README.md

 Everyone in the community is encouraged to post blogs on MicroProfile.io.
 The process to submit a post is described below.

-NOTE: If this is the first time you're submitting a blog, please send an email to microprofile-marketing@googlegroups.com requesting to be added to site as a “contributor”.
+NOTE: If this is the first time you're submitting a blog, please send an email to microprofile-marketing@googlegroups.com requesting to be added to the site as a “contributor”.

 ### Case 1: You plan to write and host your post on the MicroProfile.io site, i.e. blog post is NOT a redirect to another existing blog URL